Preparing water for baby formula

 Preparing infant formula in advance

-If you need to prepare infant formula in advance, refrigerate the formula below 5˚C within 1 hour of making it, and use within 24 hours.
+It’s also best to prepare each bottle right before you feed your baby.
+But if you need to prepare infant formula in advance, refrigerate the formula below 5˚C within 1 hour of making it, and use within 24 hours.
 Store it in the back of the fridge where it’s coldest, not in the door where it’s warmer.

 If you can’t keep the formula cold, throw it away after one hour at room temperature.

-You can also use ‘ready to drink’ formula if preparing formula in advance isn’t an option for you or if you’re travelling.
+You can also use ‘ready to drink’ formula if preparing formula in advance isn’t an option for you or you’re travelling.

 Using formula when you’re out and about